Drugs and alcohol

 - Drugs are taken very seriously by the police and even if you are under 18 you can end up arrested and in court.

 - You could end up with a criminal record or be sent to prison.
+Any such record could affect opportunities in the future.

 To see how drugs are classified read our Get the facts about drugs and alcohol section.